sine2pi/echo2/README.md

         def save_to_cache(module, _, output):
             if module not in cache or output.shape[1] > self.param.text_ctx:
-                # save as-is, for the first token or cross attention

                 cache[module] = output
             else:
                 cache[module] = torch.cat([cache[module], output], dim=1).detach()